 The JCRC educates, advocates, and acts on issues at the local, state, and national levels to advance Jewish concerns in the public arena.

-JCRC advocates on a range of issues concerning which it has developed an official position.
+JCRC defines advocacy priorities based on our official positions.
 Check out the latest Advocacy Alerts to see what JCRC is currently working on.

 When is a Policy Issue a Jewish Issue?